splaisan/GenomicConsensus/doc/HowToQuiver.rst

 Background
 ----------
-**Quiver** is an algorithm for calling highly accurate consensus from multiple PacBio raw reads, using a Hidden Markov Model exploiting both the basecalls and QV metrics to infer the true underlying DNA sequence.
+**Quiver** is an algorithm for calling highly accurate consensus from multiple PacBio reads, using a Hidden Markov Model exploiting both the basecalls and QV metrics to infer the true underlying DNA sequence.